Calpol and other infant paracetamol pain relief

 Should I go for sugar-free or colour-free Calpol?

-Steve Tomlin, consultant pharmacist for the Royal Pharmaceutical Society, says it’s all about balance.‘The ideal situation is that there would be no sugar, and no colourings added [to children’s medicine].
-But there is an issue of palatability, and if there’s no sugar then there might be other sweeteners that could cause problems.’
+Steve Tomlin, consultant pharmacist for the Royal Pharmaceutical Society, says it’s all about balance:

 He mentions ingredients, such as sorbitol, present in some paracetamol suspensions which can cause diarrhoea, and aspartame in other medicines which can be harmful to some patients.

-The worries with added sugar are tooth decay, diabetes and obesity.
-But Tomlin points out that Calpol and paracetamol suspensions are intended for use only over the course of a day or so, and in small doses, so the accompanying small amount of sugar shouldn’t be cause for alarm.
-In any case, dental hygiene and a good diet should of course be a priority for children beyond the medicine they are given.
+Worries with added sugar include tooth decay, diabetes and obesity.
+But Tomlin points out that Calpol and paracetamol suspensions are intended for use only over the course of a day or so, and in small doses the small amount of sugar shouldn’t be a concern.

-In terms of other additives and sweeteners, Tomlin notes that children with underlying conditions or allergies might be sensitive to some of these ingredients.
-He recommends that parents should check with their GP or pharmacist if unsure.
-Allergy warnings are not always visible on the side of the bottle.
-We’ve compiled a table of some of the most common potentially allergenic ingredients in various paracetamol suspensions to help you identify where a risk might be present.
-Detailed information about the ingredients in medicines can be found in patient information leaflets and should be always be consulted before use.
+Tomlin notes that children with underlying conditions or allergies might be sensitive to some of these ingredients, suggesting parents check with their GP or pharmacist if unsure.

-Find out what we discovered about the additives in Calpol.
-Which? members can get access to our full table of ingredients and allergens by logging in.
-Not a Which? member?
-Sign up for a trial.

 How long does Calpol take to work?